yilinghuam/yilinghuam.github.io/escapeIsland/readme.md

 ### Section 1: Earth Panel 1 Walkthrough

 To do: add hover animations for svg elements
-    to remove left turn from maze
+    remove completed from completed tasks
-    tent bugs:if click too quickly, the card does not close Need to make tent unclickable once game completed maze reset button
+    to remove left turn from maze and down

-    add modal for boulder
+    tent bugs:if click too quickly, the card does not close maze reset button

 1. Tent [Card Matching Game] [item1] [Clue 2? ]
 Simple card matching game with 8 cards.